-- Pay attention to the word order and the length of your email preheader, so no important information is cut off.
+- Pay attention to your word order and the length of your email preheader, so that important information is not cut off.

 - Make sure that the text of the preheader matches the content of the email.
 If you talk about free delivery in the preheader, this information must be mentioned in the body of the email.

-- Don’t confuse users with click-baits as this can lead to losing their trust, having increased spam complaint rate, and, eventually, low sender reputation.
+- Don’t confuse users with click-bait as this can lead to losing their trust, having increased spam complaint rate, and, eventually, low sender reputation.